 Free Application for Federal Student Aid (FAFSA) - This is the federal government's instrument for calculating need-based aid.
 It is available online at www.studentaid.gov.
-The form is available in October; students should pay close attention to each school's financial aid deadline to ensure they are given consideration for any aid for which they are eligible.
+The form is typically available in October (note: in 2024, the form will not open until December 1); students should pay close attention to each school's financial aid deadline to ensure they are given consideration for any aid for which they are eligible.